 Q. Will graduation be rescheduled?

 A. If the number of make-up days required by the State of Indiana extends beyond the current graduation date, then yes, graduation will be rescheduled so that all students can meet Indiana’s attendance requirements and Indiana’s graduation requirements before the ceremony.
-Our currently scheduled last day of school is May 29 and our currently scheduled date of graduation is June 7.
+Our originally scheduled last day of school is May 29 and our currently scheduled date of graduation is June 7.

 Q. Have steps been taken to reduce the need for extending the school year beyond the currently scheduled last day of school?